freeCodeCamp/freeCodeCamp/guide/english/angular/index.md

 You can create **Angular 2.x** and other version projects by following the steps from the official documentation of [Angular](https://angular.io/guide/quickstart)

-*Note : Please refer the Angular documentation for the updated information.*
+*Note : Please refer to the Angular documentation for the updated information.*